17 Jul Moving With Kids: 4 Seattle Suburbs to Explore

 If you’d rather avoid the traffic crossing Lake Washington, consider the city of Shoreline, another competitive market about nine miles north of downtown Seattle.
 Like Bothell, the community of Shoreline is extraordinarily safe.
 Commuting takes about 35 minutes, and the median home value is $520,500.
 Listing prices start lower in Shoreline at around $500,000, but expect bidding wars.
 Shoreline spans almost the full distance between the Puget Sound and Lake Washington, bordered by water to the west and east.
 In addition to outdoor parks such as Richmond Beach Saltwater Park, Innis Arden Reserve Park and Boeing Creek Park, residents are near the Seattle Golf Club, Shoreline Community College and the convenience of wholesale shopping at Costco.

-Whether you’re new to the area or making the transition from renter to buyer, parents should consider Seattle suburbs to make the most cost-efficient purchase for homeownership and child care.
+Whether you’re new to the area or making the transition from renter to buyer and are moving with kids, parents should consider Seattle suburbs to make the most cost-efficient purchase for homeownership and child care.
 The extra space for your money and improved community safety are bonuses.